GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_BPMN.md

 1. A lane is considered a responsible person or role, thus an FMC:Actor.
 1. Interestingly enough, in BPMN the name and other information are properties of _dataObjectReference_ resp. _dataStoreReference_ (rather than _dataObject_ or _dataStore_).
 Also the associations point to the references.
 Therefore, the references are transformed and the dcterms:type is anyways set to _dataObject_ resp. _dataStore_.
 1. A messageFlow between different processes is transformed to a _dataObject_ with _SpecIF:writes_ and _SpecIF:reads statements_ connecting to the sending resp. receiving process steps or events.
-1. Currently a _group_ is not represented as a SpecIF model-element, because some (or even all) widely used BPMN modelers do not indicate explicitly in their BPMN-XML export, which activities or other are contained.
+1. Currently a _group_ is not represented as a SpecIF model element, because some (or even all) widely used BPMN modelers do not indicate explicitly in their BPMN-XML export, which activities or other are contained.
 Thus, the semantics of a group are not easily derived.
 The geometric coordinates of the diagram can be analyzed to identify contained elements of a group, of course: This is a development task to do.

 ### Statements